-MissionFounded in 1997, LandWatch’s mission is to promote sustainable land use policies that better our community – its long-term economic vitality, high agricultural productivity, environmental health, and social equity.
+LandWatch’s mission is to protect Monterey County’s future by addressing climate change, community health, and social inequities in housing and infrastructure.
 By encouraging greater public participation in planning, we connect people to government, address human needs, and inspire conservation of natural resources.

 LandWatch Monterey County protects our area’s environmental future by involving citizens in public policy and planning.
 For its Big Idea, LandWatch Monterey County is supporting efforts to engage and educate the public and local officials on Salinas Valley’s groundwater issues, where overpumping for 70 years has led to seawater intrusion that makes water unusable for farms and communities.
 LandWatch is holding the Salinas Valley Basin Groundwater Sustainability Agency accountable for an ambitious timeline of developing comprehensive groundwater sustainability plans by 2022.